Sell Like Crazy Book: An Honest Review

 This is the type of ad that will stand out in the Facebook news feed.
 It will grab people’s attention because it looks different to most other ads on Facebook.

-Within the book, Suby details the basics of how to make your ads, landing pages and emails all stand out to capture attention.
+Within the book, Suby details the basics of how to design your ads, landing pages and emails to stand out and capture attention.

 But I would warn against some of the attention-grabbing tactics promoted by Suby.
 Getting attention to your marketing messages is good.
 But getting attention from the right people is even better.

-With the clickbait-style marketing that Suby recommends, you’re going to get a lot of attention from people who are extremely unlikely to buy from you.
-And even worse, a lot of the people who are likely to buy will skip over your ads.
+With the clickbait-style marketing that Suby recommends, you risk get a lot of attention from the wrong people.
+And even worse, this style of advertising can actually turn away qualified buyers.
 I’ll explain why later in this review.

 Do you want to generate qualified leads on auto-pilot in your business?
 Check out this free in-depth guide that reveals the proven system for generating qualified leads.